Newborn and After Birth Care

 - Please make plans for your ride home to be here at your time of discharge

-You will be encouraged to breastfeed as soon as possible after birth.
-Most newborns will be interested in breastfeeding within one hour of being born.
-Your baby will typically feed every 3 to 4 hours in the first day then more often at least every 2 to 3 hours including over night.
-This is normal behavior but it can be tiring for the new mother.
+You will be encouraged to breast/chest feed as soon as possible after birth.
+Most newborns will be interested in breast/chestfeeding within one hour of being born.
+Your baby will typically feed every 3 to 4 hours in the first day then more often at least every 2 to 3 hours including overnight.
+This is normal behavior, but it can be tiring for the new parent.
 Please try to rest when your baby is sleeping.

-Help with breastfeeding is provided from all of the nursing staff involved with newborns.
-Extra support is also available from our lactation support nurses, who see new parents in the hospital if there are breastfeeding issues.
+Help with breast/chestfeeding is provided from all of the nursing staff involved with newborns.
+Extra support is also available from our lactation support nurses, who see new parents in the hospital if there are breast/chestfeeding issues.

 Pain Management After Birth